732nd Expeditionary Security Forces Squadron: History

 When deployed in June 2006, RFF 619 was renamed 732nd Expeditionary Security Forces Squadron's Detachment 7.

 A majority of the members and the core leadership originated from the 824th Security Forces Squadron, Moody AFB, Georgia.
 Other airmen from 204th Security Forces Squadron El Paso, Texas and the 23rd Security Forces Squadron, Moody AFB augmented the 824th SFS.
 In Nov 2006, Security Forces volunteers from over 65 different bases relieved the 824th Security Forces Squadron.
 Shortly thereafter, the Air Force redesignated Det-7 as Det-3.
 This unit (call sign: Wildcards) would become the very first year-long PTT tour conducted by Security Forces.
 Det-3 would be assigned to the 92nd MP Battalion deployed to Camp Liberty in Baghdad.
 In September 2007, a multimillion-dollar compound was constructed on Sather Air Base.
 It would be named "Camp Defender" in honor of fallen members A1C Lee Bernard Chavis and SSgt John T. Self.
 The area contains living quarters, a Base defense operations center, Armory, and a motor pool.
 In early 2008 Det-3 Shadow Company was relocated to Forward Operating Base Falcon, Baghdad Iraq.

 Det 2 started in 2009 and relieved Army MP's at FOB Mahmudiyah(St. Michael previously named), which was located south of Det 3/Camp Falcon.
 This location was a connection of the cities known before/during the Iraq surge as the Triangle of Death, cities included Mahmudiyah, Latifya, Yusufiya.
 After 8 months Det 2 completed their mission in the triangle and in August 2009 was reassigned to Camp Stryker(Victory Base Complex) and conduct the same mission into the Abu Ghraib and southern Baghdad.

-Det 3 runs missions from several camps, forward operating bases, and joint security stations around Baghdad.
+Det 3 ran missions from several camps, forward operating bases, and joint security stations around Baghdad.

-Det 3 was inactivated on 3 July 2010 at Camp Taji.
+The Det 3 Praetorians were relocated and inactivated on 3 July 2010 at Camp Taji.
+Having achieved their mission, training Iraqi police, helping transition them toward law enforcement primacy over the Iraqi Army.
 732 ESFS, Det 2 was officially "Off Mission" and relieved of duty on 26 July 2010 by the Army's 94th MP Company at Camp Stryker, Iraq.